UoGSoE/docker-stuff/Readme.md

 # and deploy
 docker stack deploy -c prod-stack.yml bingo
-# or for qa
-docker stack deploy -c qa-stack.yml bingo
 ```

-The 'qa' stack is more like the provided `docker-compose` setup in that it will spin-up a stand-alone mysql/redis/maihog for the app.
+There is a 'qa-stack.yml' which is more like the provided `docker-compose` setup in that it will spin-up a stand-alone mysql/redis/maihog for the app.

 There is a `docker-compose.yml` file that you can use for QA/testing/debugging.  it will use a local `.env.qa` file as the laravel .env inside the containers.
 You also need to set a couple of environment variables as above before starting it, specifically the `IMAGE_NAME`, `TRAEFIK_BACKEND` and `TRAEFIK_HOSTNAME` need to be set.
 It still assumes you have `traefik` running as below.